+The remaining 428 subjects had other heart conditions (not arrhythmia in the usual sense), such as premature atrial contraction (PAC) or premature ventricular contraction (PVC).
+A summary can be found in Table~\ref{tbl:internal}.

+{ Initial selection of ECGs from the electrocardiography database was based on the presence of common clinically significant cardiac arrhythmias.
+After reviewing ECG records, we excluded ECGs where disagreement on the review result was found, as well as ECGs that were too noisy to interpret reliably.
+The original arrhythmia automatic diagnosis from the database, the commercial interpretation product, the MUSE Cardiology Information System by GE, confirmed by an overreader, was then independently reviewed by two expert cardiologists.
+Only when both readings were in agreement was it applied to the analysis.
+After that, the onsets and offsets for P, QRS, and T waves were manually annotated for each lead independently by a cardiologist using a custom-made software tool.
+The annotation results were then confirmed by another cardiologist.
+As a quality control measure, we include in~\nameref{Appendix} statistics on the difference between lead I and lead II annotations.}

 For each subject, the extracted data consisted of a recording with a duration of 10 seconds for leads I and II with a sampling frequency of either 250Hz or 500Hz.
-The onsets and offsets for P, QRS, and T waves were annotated for each lead independently.
 The dataset was partitioned into a training set and a test set.
 The training set comprised 1032 recordings and was organized to include approximately 70\% of recordings for each identified arrhythmia class.